woman’s scalp showing hair shedding

 Scarring vs Non-Scarring

 Before you’re able to receive treatment, it's important to classify if your hair thinning is scarring or non-scarring.
 Some hair thinning conditions, like wearing tight hairstyles for a long time, can cause scarring that destroys the follicles.
-Here the damage is irreversible and new hairs cannot grow naturally from the follicle again.
+In these cases, the damage is irreversible and new hairs cannot grow naturally from the follicle again.
 Thankfully, many conditions that cause chronic hair loss do not result in scarring, meaning that the hair loss may be correctable.

 Options for Treatment